MicrosoftDocs/power-platform/power-platform/admin/capacity-storage.md

 > - This feature is being gradually rolled out across regions and might not be available in your region yet.

 #### Track tenant usage
-You can track and manage Dataverse capacity in Licensing section of Power Platform Admin Center
+You can track and manage Dataverse capacity in the **Licenses** section of Power Platform admin center.

 1. Sign in to the [Power Platform admin center](https://admin.powerplatform.microsoft.com).
-2. In the navigation pane, select **Billing** > **Licenses** > **Dataverse**
+2. In the navigation pane, select **Billing** > **Licenses** > **Dataverse**.

 ##### Usage per storage type

-In the **Usage per storage type** tile, y you can view the consumption of your Database, Log, and File storage.
-This section displays your pre-paid entitled capacity along with the corresponding usage.
-Additionally, it indicates if any part of your Dataverse usage is billed under a Pay-As-You-Go plan.
+In the **Usage per storage type** tile, you can view the consumption of your Database, Log, and File storage.
+This section displays your prepaid entitled capacity along with the corresponding usage.
+Additionally, it indicates if any part of your Dataverse usage is billed under a pay-as-you-go plan.

-##### Top Environment consuming storage
+##### Top environment consuming storage

-The **Top Environment consuming storage** tile, displays the environments using the most capacity.
-It also indicates whether any of these top-consuming environments are in overage and provides a breakdown of pre-paid versus Pay-As-You-Go usage.
-You can select Database, File, or Log to view the corresponding consumption details. .
+The **Top environment consuming storage** tile displays the environments using the most capacity.
+It also indicates whether any of these top-consuming environments are in overage and provides a breakdown of prepaid versus pay-as-you-go usage.
+You can select **Database**, **File**, or **Log** to view the corresponding consumption details.

-##### Dataverse Environment usage
+##### Dataverse environment usage

-In The **Top Environment consuming storage** tile, select **See all environments** to view capacity consumption across all your Dataverse environments..
+In the **Top environment consuming storage** tile, select **See all environments** to view capacity consumption across all your Dataverse environments.
 The following details are provided:

 - Name of the environment
 - Overage status if capacity is allocated to the environment
-- whether capacity is pre- allocated to the environment
+- Whether capacity is pre-allocated to the environment
 - Environment type
-- Managed environment status .
+- Managed environment status
 - Pay-as-you-go plan linkage status
 - Ability to draw capacity from available tenant pool
 - Database, File and Log consumption

-#### Track Environment usage
+#### Track environment usage
-1. In the Dataverse page select **Environment** and choose an environment from the list
+1. In the **Dataverse** page, select **Environment** and choose an environment from the list.
-2. Alternatively in the **Top Environment consuming storage** tile, click **See all environments** and select an environment by clicking on its name .
+2. Alternatively in the **Top environment consuming storage** tile, select **See all environments** and select an environment name.

 ##### Usage per storage type
-In the **Usage per storage type** tile, y you can view the consumption of your Database, Log, and File storage.
-This section displays your pre-paid allocated capacity if any along with the corresponding usage.
-Additionally, it indicates if any part of your Dataverse usage is billed under a Pay-As-You-Go plan.
+In the **Usage per storage type** tile, you can view the consumption of your Database, Log, and File storage.
+This section displays your prepaid allocated capacity, if any, along with the corresponding usage.
+Additionally, it indicates if any part of your Dataverse usage is billed under a pay-as-you-go plan.

 ##### Consumption per table
 In this section, you can view the amount of storage consumed by each Dataverse table.
-To see table consumption for a specific storage type, select Database, File, or Log in the **Usage per storage type tile**. click on the  table name for the consumption trend, with the option to track daily usage trends for up to the past three months.
+To see table consumption for a specific storage type, select **Database**, **File**, or **Log** in the **Usage per storage type tile**.
+Select the  table name for the consumption trend, with the option to track daily usage trends for up to the past three months.

 #### Allocate capacity for an environment